bitextor/bitextor-neural/docs/CONFIG.md

 * `bicleaner`: path to the YAML configuration file of a pre-trained model
 * `bicleanerThreshold`: threshold to filter low-confidence segment pairs, accepts values in [0,1] range; default is 0.0 (no filtering).
 It is recommended to set it to values in [0.5,0.7]

-If the Bicleaner model is not available, the pipeline will try to train one automatically from the data provided through the config file options `initCorpusTrainingPrefix` and `bicleanerCorpusTrainingPrefix`:
+If the Bicleaner AI model is not available, the pipeline will try to train one automatically from the data provided through the config file options `initCorpusTrainingPrefix` and `bicleanerCorpusTrainingPrefix`:

 ```yaml
 initCorpusTrainingPrefix: ['/home/user/Europarl.en-fr.train']
 bicleanerCorpusTrainingPrefix: ['/home/user/RF.en-fr']
 ```

-* `initCorpusTrainingPrefix`: prefix to parallel corpus (see [Variables for bilingual lexica](#using-bilingual-lexica)) that will be used to train statistical dictionaries which are part of the Bicleaner model.
+* `initCorpusTrainingPrefix`: prefix to parallel corpus (see [Variables for bilingual lexica](#using-bilingual-lexica)) that will be used to train statistical dictionaries which are part of the Bicleaner AI model.
 If `dic` is provided and does not exist, it will be generated; if `dic` is provided and eixts, it should not be replaced, and '`dic`.generated' will be created.
 If `hunalign` is used, the provided `dic` will be prioritised instead of the generated one

 * `bicleanerCorpusTrainingPrefix`: prefix to the parallel corpus that will be used to train the regressor that obtains the confidence score in Bicleaner